|

 This Week's Key Signals

-OCC preempts state laws requiring interest payments on real estate escrow accounts in 14 jurisdictions, effective immediately for all national banks.
+OCC finalized its determination preempting state interest-on-escrow laws in 14 jurisdictions, effective immediately for all OCC-regulated institutions.

 ⚑ Legal Review Required